4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

 FREE MINING SAILORS!

-In 1577 a dozen Free Miners were requested to be on board ship with one of England's great sea captains - Martin Frobisher.
-They were to be accompany him on his ultimately unsuccessful adventures, to discover the elusive North-West Passage; a route around the North American continent.
-They returned unsuccessful but with mineral samples, presented to Queen Elizabeth I.
+In 1577 a dozen Freeminers were requested to go on board ship with one of England's great sea captains - Martin Frobisher.
+They were to accompany him on his ultimately unsuccessful adventures, to discover the elusive North-West Passage; a route around the North American continent.
+They returned unsuccessful but with mineral samples (thought to contain gold), presented to the court of Queen Elizabeth I.

 19th CENTURY

-Towards the end of the 18th century conflicting mining interests arose, particularly from the increased demand for iron and coal created by the Industrial Revolution.
-Powerful outside interests began to look towards the largely untapped coal and iron reserves in the Forest of Dean, they saw that it was reserved solely to the Free Miners and they looked for a way in.
-The Freeminers' Mine Law Court that had successfully regulated Freemining for centuries, but became bogged down with disputes, embroiled in the increasing pressure to allow outside interests into the operation and ownership of mines.
-Towards the end in 1777 the Mine Law Court records kept at the Speech House, were stolen; without records, the Court could no longer function properly and ceased to operate, despite demands by most miners that it should continue.
+Towards the end of the 18th century conflicting mining interests arose, particularly from the increased demand nationally for iron and coal created by the Industrial Revolution.
+Powerful outside interests began to look towards the largely untapped coal and iron reserves in the Forest of Dean, they saw that it was reserved solely to the Freeminers and they looked for a way in.
+The Freeminers' Mine Law Court had successfully regulated Freemining for many centuries, but had become bogged down by disputes, embroiled with increasing pressure to allow outside interests to become partners or operating and owning Forest of Dean mines.
+In 1777 the Mine Law Court records, kept in a locked box at the Speech House, were stolen.
+Without records, the Court could no longer function properly and ceased to operate, despite demands from many Freeminers that it should continue.

 The Crown had seen an opportunity and wanted to rationalise the system to suit all interests.
-Deep coal and iron reserves could not be mined without substantial investment from wealthy investors.
-Industrial interests from outside the Forest of Dean, particularly the Prothero and Crawshay families from Bristol and industrialised South Wales, wishing to exploit the district, creating larger and deeper collieries than had ever been dug in the Forest of Dean before.
-The existence of the Freeminers' privileges could not be denied, but they meant outside interests were excluded.
+Deep coal and iron reserves would not be mined without substantial investment from wealthy investors.
+Industrial interests from outside the Forest of Dean, particularly from the Protheroe and Crawshay families from Bristol and industrialised South Wales, wished to create larger and deeper collieries than had ever been dug in the Forest of Dean before.
+The existence of the Freeminers' custom meant outside interests were excluded, the custom was enforced by the Mine Law Court, so it was seen as a major obstacle.
+After a series of formal Inquiries by the Crown, the custom of Freemining was placed into statute, so the Mine Law Court became replaced by the Dean Forest (Mines) Act 1838, under which Freemining operates today.
+Under this new Act of Parliament a Freeminer could sell a mine to a non Freeminer, which until then had been forbidden by the Mine Law Court.

-A Royal Commission was appointed in 1831 to inquire into the nature of the mineral interests and freemining customs of the Forest of Dean, five reports followed, culminating in the passing of the Dean Forest (Mines) Act 1838.
-This hybrid Act (a Public Act with a local effect) confirmed the Freeminers' exclusive right to the minerals of the Forest of Dean; the Act made very few changes to the customs, but one very important change was that a Freeminer would now be allowed to sell his gale to a non Freeminer; this effectively broke the exclusivity of the system.
-The Act otherwise clarified the rules of working, placing the customs with little alteration into Parliamentary statute.
-The Dean Forest Mines Act 1838, is the basis for Freemining today.
-The Schedules to the 1838 Act give strict rules for working gales within the Hundred of St Briavels; Freemining is still administered by the Deputy Gaveller, whose office is now at the Forestry Commission offices, in Bank House, Coleford.
-The role of Deputy Gaveller was recently held for 15 years by chartered mining engineer John Harvey MBE, who retired at the end of March 2011.
-The role is now filled by Daniel Howell and his assistant; Freeminer James Britton.
+A Royal Commission was appointed in 1831 to inquire into the nature of mineral interests and Freemining customs of the Forest of Dean, five reports followed, culminating in the passing of the Dean Forest (Mines) Act 1838.
+This Act confirms the Freeminers' exclusive right to the minerals of the Forest of Dean, it made very few changes to the custom, with one exception; that a Freeminer could now sell a gale to a non Freeminer - breaking the absolute exclusivity of the system.
+The Act placed this ancient custom into modern law.
+The 1841 Schedules to the 1838 Act give strict rules for working gales within the Hundred of St Briavels.
+Freemining continues to be administered by the Deputy Gaveller, whose office is now in the Forestry Commission offices, Bank House, Coleford.
+Daniel Howell MIMinE, the current Deputy Gaveller, is the grandson of a previous Deputy Gaveller Albert Howell MBE.

 TO BECOME A FREEMINER

-To become registered as a Freeminer the 1838 Dean Forest Mines Act stipulates that a person must be; a male born and living within the Hundred of St Briavels, over the age of 21 years and having worked for a year and a day in a mine within the Hundred of St Briavels.
+To become registered as a Freeminer the 1838 Dean Forest Mines Act requires a person to be; a male born and living within the Hundred of St Briavels, over the age of 21 years and having worked for a year and a day in a mine within the Hundred of St Briavels.
 A 'Hundred' was an Anglo-Saxon subdivision of a County, with its own court.
-The Hundred of St Briavels is a Royal Manor parts of which still belong to the Crown and the parts which remain publicly owned are now managed by the Forestry Commission, through DEFRA.
-Today the boundary for the Hundred of St. Briavels is formed by the statutory Forest of Dean and each parish touching the Forest boundary.
+The Hundred of St Briavels is a Royal Manor parts of which still belong to the Crown.
+Most parts remain publicly owned, managed by the Forestry Commission, on behalf of DEFRA.
+Today the boundary for the Hundred of St. Briavels is defined on a map made at the time of the 1838 Act.

 Once a Freeminer is registered by the Deputy Gaveller, they can claim a gale (if it's not already being worked).
 Once the gale has been granted, the Freeminer becomes the owner of that underground area and can work the minerals defined within it.